- Sports Leagues

 - Bikers please give way to walkers and horses.

-- Dogs should be on a leash at all times.
+- Dogs must be under control at all times.

 - Never light fires – there is a year round fire ban in the Queenstown Lakes District.